-• Application profiles refer to pre-defined saved files containing NVIDIA OpenGL and Direct3D driver settings for game-specific applications.
+Application profiles refer to pre-defined saved files containing NVIDIA OpenGL and Direct3D driver settings for workstation applications.

 Note: When you fist open the Performance & Quality page, the lists in the Application profile section is set to the default "global driver settings" state as shown in the screen image above.
-You can click these lists to select applications and application profiles for which you want to modify the driver settings that appear in the global driver settings list.
+You can click these lists to select workstation applications profiles for which you want to modify the driver settings that appear in the global driver settings list.

-• Global Driver Settings
+Global Driver Settings

-The list that appears in the Global driver settings section contain OpenGL and Direct3D based settings, which you can modify.
-For details, see "Driver Settings - Advanced" on page 119.
+The list that appears in the Global driver settings section contain OpenGL and Direct3D-based settings, which you can modify.